Environmental changes disrupt seasonal rhythms of life

 Furthermore, we are all dependent upon natural seasonal cycles that are critical to the production of food by agriculture and fisheries.

-Dr Barbara Helm, of the University of Glasgow's Institute for Biodiversity, Animal Health and Comparative Medicine, started the “Seasons of Life” initiative.
+Dr Barbara Helm, Reader in biological clocks & ornithology in the Institute, started the 'Seasons of Life' initiative.
 Through her own work on the seasonal biology of birds, she became increasingly aware of how closely organisms are interconnected in the ways they have adapted to the predictable changes across the seasons.
 She said: “We might be in for surprises in human medicine once we understand our species’ seasonal biology in greater detail.”